 - Each way: 50 miles, just under 2 hrs riding time.

-Arguable one of the most infamous motorcycle roads Essex has, the Burnham bends consist of many sweeping right angle bends in succession on the B1010, perfect to practice your corning techniques.
+Arguably one of the most infamous motorcycle roads Essex has, the Burnham bends consist of many sweeping right-angle bends in succession on the B1010, perfect to practice your corning techniques.
 However, the road is often too busy to get a clear run and regularly policed due to a few bikers often taking the piss.
-As such, I prefer this loop around the North side of the peninsular, which is a bit quieter and also has many excellent, if not better bends too.
+As such, I prefer this loop around the Northside of the peninsular, which is a bit quieter and also has many excellent, if not better bends too.

 - Whole loop: 55 miles, approx 2 hrs riding time.